tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/角色管理/管理角色/创建角色_intl.md

+## Creating a Role via Console

 You can create a role via the CAM console or by using the CAM API.
-The procedures vary, depending on whether you are creating the role for Tencent Cloud accounts, Tencent Cloud services or identity providers.
+The process may vary, depending on whether you are creating the role for Tencent Cloud accounts, Tencent Cloud services or identity providers.

 ## Creating a Role via Console